mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 I was awake a couple times in anticipation of an early 5am start; not the best sleep.

-I rode my MTB to the pool.
-Once there, it looked like the fast lane had the least congestion but as people continued to arrive, that lane became busy and I felt pressure to put out more effort than was appropriate for me.
+I rode to the pool.
+Once there, the fast lane had the least congestion but as people continued to arrive, that lane became busy and I felt pressure to put out more effort than was appropriate for me.
 <!---->
-Recognizing that, I did my kick work over in the slow lane before slotting into some space in the continuous lane.
+Recognizing that, I did my 2nd round of kick work over in the slow lane before slotting into some space in the continuous lane.
 Overall, this felt like a good workout and again, I was able to comfortably swim the last 100m at 1:49.

 I swung through downtown before riding home and I was able to catch the [sunrise](javascript:flkty.select(2);); nice start to the work week.